 Find out more about the update and key dates.

-Open letter from public health and consumer groups on food regulatory reform
+Open letter on food regulatory reform

 Public health and consumer organisations are calling for the Australian Government to prioritise health as they consider reforms to our food regulatory system.